 The curriculum includes a variety of supervised clinical practicum experiences in local healthcare facilities.
 Graduates will acquire the knowledge, skills and attitudes needed to begin successful careers as professional respiratory therapists.

-Graduates of the program receive an Associate of Applied Science (A.A.S.) degree.
+Graduates of the program receive an Associate in Applied Science (AAS) degree.
 The program is accredited by the Commission on Accreditation for Respiratory Care (CoARC) and graduates are eligible for credentialing examinations offered by the National Board of Respiratory Care (NBRC), as well as licensure as respiratory therapists by the Iowa Department of Public Health and all 48 other state boards licensing respiratory therapists.

 Employment opportunities are found in hospitals, clinics, physicians' offices, homehealth care agencies, equipment and supply sales, rehabilitation, and continuing care.